 Things to Do

-Where to Eat
+What to Eat and Drink

-There is a growing restaurant scene on Roosevelt Island.
-Most of the restaurants are congregated on Main Street.
-Bread & Butter is a market that has everything you could want: sandwiches, salads, burgers, pizza, soup.
-You can eat there or take it to the park for a picnic in the sunshine.
-Another place to pick up snacks is Wholesome Factory, a grocery steps away from the tram that is known for their omelets.
+For more of a market experience, Bread & Butter has everything you could want: sandwiches, salads, burgers, pizza, or soup.
+You can eat there or take it to the park.
+Another place to pick up snacks is Wholesome Factory, a grocery and deli (steps away from the tram) known for its superior omelets.